 Understanding the Difference Between Genderqueer and Non-Binary

 The LGBTQ community is a vibrant and diverse group of individuals who identify as lesbian, gay, bisexual, transgender, or queer.
+The lgbt community encompasses a wide range of experiences, identities, and expressions.
 Within this community, there are many different identities and labels that people use to describe themselves.
+This reflects the sexual diversity and different gender identities present within the community.
 Two of these labels are genderqueer and non-binary, which are often used interchangeably but have different meanings.
-In this article, we'll explore the differences between genderqueer and non-binary and how they fit into the LGBTQ community.
+Genderqueer and non-binary are considered wide inclusive umbrella terms and umbrella terms that cover various gender identities and expressions.
+In this article, we’ll explore the differences between genderqueer and non-binary and how they fit into the LGBTQ community.

 What is Non-Binary?